jesseloudon/jesseloudon.github.io/_posts/2021-07-25-How To Win vs Azure Policy Non Compliance.markdown

 ![AzurePolicyDeployIfNotExists](/assets/images/azspringclean-dine-blog-image3.png "DeployIfNotExists policy")

-So here's a simplistic image illustrating my flow when troubleshooting and resolving the root cause of this non-compliant policy.
-I'll cover each highlighted point in more detail in the following sections.
+So here's a simplistic image illustrating my flow when troubleshooting the root cause of this non-compliant policy.
+I'll cover each highlighted point in more detail soon.

 ![AzurePolicyNonCompliance](/assets/images/policy-noncompliance0.svg "How to Win vs Azure Policy Non-Compliance")

-# Fighting The Enemy
+# Fighting The 'Non-Compliance' Enemy

-Screenshot #1 (or SS #1) shows a non-compliant AKS cluster.
+`Screenshot #1` (or `SS #1`) shows a non-compliant AKS cluster.
 This evaluation result is AFTER a remediation task had successfully configured the diagnostic settings per my requirements on the resource.
 Initially I was puzzled to see this non-compliant result but it became clear why this was was happening as I investigated the policy's existenceCondition.

-SS #2 shows the reason for non-compliance is because **target value** and **current value** for the **evaluated field** is **not matching**.
+`SS #2` shows the reason for non-compliance is because **target value** and **current value** for the **evaluated field** is **not matching**.
 The path for the evaluated field is also an array "properties.logs[*].enabled" which basically means there's more than one element to evaluate.

 > I was able to view the reason for non-compliance by clicking into the *Details* link under the Compliance reason column -- a crucial piece of evidence for troubleshooting -- in the future I hope we'll be able to query this exact data programmatically.

-SS #3 shows my verification of the successful remediation task on the resource.
+`SS #3` shows my verification of the successful remediation task on the resource.
 This confirms the policy's nested Azure Resource Manager (ARM) template deployment was a SUCCESS.

-SS #4 shows our root cause issue with one of the existenceCondition blocks where the alias "Microsoft.Insights/diagnosticSettings/logs.enabled" needs to equal to "True" for the resource to be marked as compliant.
+`SS #4` shows our root cause issue with one of the existenceCondition blocks where the alias "Microsoft.Insights/diagnosticSettings/logs.enabled" needs to equal to "True" for the resource to be marked as compliant.

-> Again, based on the fact that this alias maps to an array (as seen in SS #2) this condition is basically saying that every element in the array needs equal to "True" for the resource to be marked as compliant after an evaluation scan.
+> Again, based on the fact that this alias maps to an array (as seen in `SS #2`) this condition is basically saying that every element in the array needs equal to "True" for the resource to be marked as compliant after an evaluation scan.
 A bit of an 'opps' moment here :smile:

 # Winning The Battle

-SS #5 and SS #6 show how I resolved this issue by:
+`SS #5` and `SS #6` show how I resolved this issue by:

 1. changing the condition from "**equals**" to "**in**"
 2. referencing each AKS log parameter name in the array aka "**[parameters('kube-apiserver')]**" etc

 > These parameter names also need to be in the right order.
-And as the original policy was a builtin type, I duplicated the JSON into a custom policy and modified the existenceCondition as shown in SS #5.
+And as the original policy was a builtin type, I duplicated the JSON into a custom policy and modified the existenceCondition as shown in `SS #5`.

 After checking numerous builtin policies for configuring diagnostic settings I can confirm Microsoft have paramaterised the individual logs/metrics so you can specify during your policy assignment which logs/metrics you want to configure (by default they are all set to "True").